 - Vendors must, when required, obtain, maintain and display necessary permits or licenses.

 - All items intended for human consumption must be kept off the ground at all times and be in a safe and sound condition.
 The producer/seller will be solely responsible for damages resulting from the sale of unsound goods.

-Nonprofits, Governmental Entities and Activity Providers must comply with the following:
+Nonprofits, Student Groups, Governmental Entities, and Young Entrepreneurs must comply with the following:

 - Must follow all applicable market rules.